torvalds/linux/Documentation/networking/arcnet-hardware.rst

 All ARCnet cards should have a total of four or five different settings:

   - the I/O address:  this is the "port" your ARCnet card is on.
-Probed values in the Linux ARCnet driver are only from 0x200 through 0x3F0.
+Probed values in the GNU/Linux ARCnet driver are only from 0x200 through 0x3F0.
 (If your card has additional ones, which is possible, please tell me.)
 This should not be the same as any other device on your system.
 According to a doc I got from Novell, MS Windows prefers values of 0x300 or more,